Skip to main content

 Maynooth University is committed to a strategy in which the primary University goals of excellent research and scholarship and outstanding education are interlinked and equally valued.

-• Read more about Assistant Lecturer in English x2 (Specified Purpose Contract), Department of English, Maynooth University
+• Read more about Post-Doctoral Researcher (Specified Purpose Contract), Department of History, Maynooth University

 Document